algolia/scout-extended/README.md

 - Implement site-wide search amongst multiple models with [aggregators](#%EF%B8%8F-aggregators).
 - A useful collection of [macros](#-builder-macros), [facades](#%EF%B8%8F-algolia-facade), front-end [directives](#-scout-directive---scout--vue-instantsearch), and much more.

+> **Note:** This package adds functionalities to [Laravel Scout](https://github.com/laravel/scout), and for this reason, we encourage you to read the Scout documentation first.
+Documentation for Scout can be found on the [Laravel website](https://github.com/laravel/scout).

 ## ⬇️ Installation

 > **Requires:**